Abandoned villages on road to Mosul rigged with tunnels and bombs

 "I have more Shi'ite friends than Sunni friends," Ali said.
 "Daesh is a threat to all humanity."

-(Additional reporting by Maher Chmaytelli in Baghdad, writing by Peter Graff, editing by Timothy Heritage)
+Additional reporting by Maher Chmaytelli in Baghdad and Idrees Ali and Phil Stewart in Washington; Writing by Peter Graff; Editing by Timothy Heritage and Bill Trott